Ramalina menziesii: Distribution and habitat

 Ramalina menziesii is found from the Baja California of Mexico to the temperate rainforests of Alaska, with six distinct ecoregions.
 Throughout their distribution, the occupied habitat differs in relation to the distance from the coast.
 In Baja California, lace lichen is most common on shrubs in the coastal fog deserts and on cacti, shrubs and trees in the inland chaparral habitats.
 In coastal California, lace lichen is found in habitats dominated by coastal live oak, tan oak, California laurel, red alder, and willow.
 In the Californian inland, the habitats are dominated by oak savannas of valley oak, blue oak, and coastal live oak.
 The northern and southern Californian habitats are geographically separated from the coastal range.
 As you move towards the Pacific Northwest, lace lichen is found in temperate mixed coniferous forests of Sitka spruce, western hemlock, and some broad-leafed species.
-As you move inland in their northern distribution, lace lichen quickly disappear.
+Moving inland in their northern distribution, lace lichen quickly disappear.
 The range of the lichen continues north along the Pacific Coast of British Columbia, extending to Alaska.

 In the deciduous blue oak (Quercus douglasii) woodlands of central coastal California, Ramalina menziesii has an important role in the annual turnover of biomass.
 The standing biomass of this and other epiphytic lichens was determined to be 515 grams per tree, equivalent to 706 kilograms per hectare; of this, 94% is R. menziesii.
 Despite this area being much drier than those in other similar studies, R. menziesii was shown to contribute as much to biomass and nutrient turnover as other epiphytic lichens from wetter locales.

+A study on Ramalina menziesii across its range from Baja California del Norte to the Queen Charlotte Islands revealed patterns of morphological variation influenced by environmental factors.
+Key findings include a correlation between the number of perforations in the lichen's net buds and both proximity to the coast and latitude, with coastal samples having fewer perforations and a decrease in perforations with increasing latitude, particularly noticeable north of central Oregon where samples are exclusively coastal.
+Additionally, the study found significant relationships between morphological variations and environmental factors such as NaCl concentration and annual temperature variation, although the distribution of different forms of R. menziesii and patterns of annual precipitation showed some alignment, the presence and form of R. menziesii did not correlate with the distribution of eight tree species that serve as its substrate.